markusfleck/PARENT_GPU/README.md

     export LIBRARY_PATH=~/programs/gromacs-2018.8/lib:$LIBRARY_PATH
     export LD_LIBRARY_PATH=~/programs/gromacs-2018.8/lib:$LD_LIBRARY_PATH

 You might consider adding the above three lines to your ~/.bashrc file.
-Note, however, that setting these environment variables might interfere with another GROMACS installation you might have.
+Note, however, that setting these environment variables could interfere with another GROMACS installation you might have.
 In this case, comment the lines in your .bashrc and use a fresh shell before using GROMACS again.

 #  2) RUNNING YOUR OWN TRAJECTORIES

-  The easiest way to do this is by just modifying the file "run.sh" in the top directory as described chapter 0 as well as in run.sh by the comments:
+  The easiest way to do this is by just modifying the file "run.sh" in the top directory as described in chapter 0 as well as in run.sh by the comments:

   The input files (GROMACS .top and .xtc) as well as the output path/name should be specified either